 Can I Break My Lease Because of Bats?

 Breaking a housing lease can be challenging.
-If you have an annoying bat problem in your rental, you may be wondering what happens if you break a lease, and can you legally break your lease because of bats?
+If you have an annoying bat problem in your rental, you may be wondering what happens if you break a lease, and ?
 At first glance, you would think it is easy to break your early lease in this situation.
 However, proving that the bats make your home uninhabitable can actually be difficult.

 Find out more about breaking your lease because of bats and how to easily solve this problem with a demand letter to your landlord from DoNotPay.